Are Oral Contracts Binding: Everything You Need to Know

 However, one of the parties to an oral contract may forget or feign ignorance of having an agreement with you, making it difficult to prove and get your just compensation.
 To avoid such problems, you can get a third party to witness the conclusion of the original agreement or the execution of the contract.
 But the witness may not be available when disputes arise over the contract, or might not be credible.

 If you need more information on how to enforce oral contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.